 "Niki is an exceptional man.
 Before we got married he had prepared me for a test like this.
 He had explained to me the dangers that a driver has to face and asked me, if anything ever happened, to keep calm and not to be scared".

 Marlene then adds some touching details about her visits with her husband.

 "When I walk into the antiseptic room, he smiles.
 He can't speak, but I can tell he's happy to see me.
 He explains himself in gestures, waving his hands.
-She often asks me the time, I don't know why.
-He has made me realize he has an appetite, that he wants to eat something solid".
+He often asks me the time, I don't know why.
+He has made me realise he is hungry and that he wants to eat something solid".

 Niki is fed by means of IVs containing amino acids and glucose; as she recounts the episode, Marlene's face lights up.
 Around her neck, on a gold chain, is her husband's wedding ring, which she touches nervously from time to time.